 EB-2 Work Visa for Individuals with an Advanced Degree or Exceptional Ability

-Have you achieved an advanced degree or are you an individual who has exceptional ability and you have been offered a permanent employment position in the United States?
+Have you achieved an advanced degree or is an individual who has exceptional ability and have been offered a permanent employment position in the United States?
 If so, consider applying for the EB-2 permanent work visa.
 For more details.

 EB-3 Work Visa - Skilled, Professional, and Unskilled Worker Green Card